Namkhaeng sai: Other countries

-In other countries, There also have the dessert that are similar to namkhaeng sai.
-For an example:Japan: KakigoriKakigori is a Japanese shaved ice that ranges from an ice with fruit syrup refresher until a well-refined topped dessert with condensed milk, azuki bean and dango mochi.Taiwan: Tshuah-PingTshuah-Ping, tsua Bing or baobing, is a Taiwanese shaved ice that is celebrated for juicy toppings.
+Other countries have desserts that are similar to namkhaeng sai.
+For example:Japan: KakigoriKakigori is a Japanese shaved ice that ranges from an ice with fruit syrup refresher until a well-refined topped dessert with condensed milk, azuki bean and dango mochi.Taiwan: Tshuah-PingTshuah-Ping, tsua Bing or baobing, is a Taiwanese shaved ice that is celebrated for juicy toppings.
 The toppings could be sugar water, condensed milk or seasonal fruit.